GoogleCloudPlatform/terraform-google-secured-data-warehouse/README.md

 security by default for control, logging and evidence generation.
 It can be  simply deployed by customers through a Terraform workflow.

+## Disclaimer

+To ensure a safe environment we highly recommend you remove all owners roles in the projects used as inputs for *Data Warehouse module*.

 ## Usage

 Basic usage of this module is as follows: